-The 2014 Canadian Football League season was Rod Pedersen's 16th as voice of the Saskatchewan Roughriders making him the longest-serving play-by-play man in franchise history.
+The 2015 Canadian Football League season will be Rod Pedersen's 17th as voice of the Saskatchewan Roughriders making him the longest-serving play-by-play man in franchise history.
 In addition to his duties as voice of the Riders, Rod hosts a daily sports talkshow known as The Sports Cage on 620 CKRM Regina (4:00-6:30 pm).

 His most recent accomplishment on the national stage was broadcasting the 2012 World Junior Hockey Championships on the Sportsnet Radio Network, which included 23 radio stations across Canada.
 Rod called all of Team Canada's games including their 4-0 bronze medal winning-victory over Finland from the Scotiabank Saddledome in Calgary along with Sweden's 1-0 overtime victory over Russia in the gold medal game.